 The Fund pays transaction costs, such as commissions, when it buys and sells securities (or "turns over" its portfolio).
 A higher portfolio turnover may indicate higher transaction costs and may result in higher taxes when shares of the Fund are held in a taxable account.
 These costs, which are not reflected in the Annual Fund Operating Expenses or in the Expense Example, do affect the Fund's performance.
-For the period from April 12, 2023 through October 31, 2023, the Fund's portfolio turnover rate was 12%.
+During the most recent fiscal year, the Fund's portfolio turnover rate was 96%.
 Portfolio turnover rate excludes investments received or delivered from in-kind processing of creation unit purchases or redemptions.